 In terms of air-conditioning do not expect extreme cold, these are small engines have small air-con units.
 On a particular hot day 38’C it was acceptable on cooler days comfort levels where there same as any other larger car.
 Again this is subjective since everyone’s tolerance to heat and cold is different.
 Evidence?
 If you work in an office you will know exactly what I mean.

 In terms of noise levels I used an App called DB Meter on an iPhone SE between all the cars and the results where surprising.
 Note that the dB measurements I produce here should not be taken as absolute fact as noise levels are affected by things like tyre choice, road type and so forth.
 The average noise level in my small car was 64 decibels on a normal freeway, around 56 dB around town and in the suburbs.
+Peak noise levels in my car was 72dB which is also acceptable when accelerating.
 The car is running on Eco tyres which are harder than normal ones.
 I would not describe the noise levels as loud or annoying since even with a passenger there was no need for raised voices – I describe this sort to dB reading as acceptable.